mtumilowicz/rust-rocket-workshop/README.txt

         * Rust makes no effort to track what it points to
     * may be null, may point to memory that now contains a value of a different type etc
     * dereference only within an unsafe block
+* fat pointers
+    * is used to refer to references and raw pointers to dynamically sized types (DSTs) – slices or trait objects
+    * contains
+        * the actual pointer to the piece of data
+        * and some additional information at runtime
+            * example: length for slices, pointer to vtable for trait objects
+* smart pointer
+    * data structures that act like a pointer but also have additional information at compile-time
+        * example
+            1. if the compiler should insert some code when the pointer goes out of scope
+            1. ensure its data will always be valid UTF-8
+    * usually implemented using structs that implement the Deref and Drop traits
+        * example: String, Vec<T>, Box<T>
+    * don't always own the data
+        * example: MutexGuard only lets you get a mutable reference to the type inside the Mutex, where as the Mutex has ownership
+    * vs fat pointers
+        * both built-in pointers like &T and smart pointers like Box<T> are thin if T is statically sized, and fat if T is dynamically sized
 *` Box<T>`
     * simplest way to allocate a value in the heap
     * `Box::new(v)` allocates some heap space, moves the value v into it, and returns a `Box` pointing to the heap space
     * if goes out of scope, the memory is freed immediately
+    * vs `RefCell<T>`
+        * Box - borrowing rules’ invariants are enforced at compile time
+        * RefCell - invariants are enforced at runtime (program will panic and exit)
+            * Mutex<T> is the thread-safe version of RefCell<T>
 * `Cow<'a, T>`
     * means "clone on write"
     * is an enum that can either be